Lake City, South Carolina: Government

 Lake City's city government includes a mayor (elected for a four-year term), an appointed city administrator, and a six-person city council (elected to single-member districts for a four-year staggered term of office).
 The city's mayor is Yamekia Robinson.

 Geography

 Lake City is located in southern Florence County.
 U.S. Route 52 is the main highway through the city, leading north 24 mi to Florence, the county seat, and south 17 mi to Kingstree.
 U.S. Route 378 crosses US 52 1.5 mi north of the city center, leading east 45 mi to Conway and west 35 mi to Sumter.

 According to the United States Census Bureau, Lake City has a total area of 13.5 km2, of which 0.02 km2, or 0.15%, is water.
 Lake Swamp drains the northern part of the city, flowing east to the Lynches River and then the Pee Dee River.

+Climate

+Lake City has a humid subtropical climate (Köppen: Cfa) with long, hot summers and short, mild winters.